opencv/opencv/doc/tutorials/introduction/macos_install/macos_install.markdown

-Installation in MacOS {#tutorial_macOS_install}
+Installation in MacOS {#tutorial_macos_install}
 =====================

-The following steps have been tested for MacOX (Mavericks) but should work with other versions as well.
+The following steps have been tested for MacOSX (Mavericks) but should work with other versions as well.

 Required Packages
 -----------------

--   CMake 2.8.7 or higher
+-   CMake 3.9 or higher
 -   Git
--   Python 2.6 or later and Numpy 1.5 or later
+-   Python 2.7 or later and Numpy 1.5 or later

 This tutorial will assume you have [Python](https://docs.python.org/3/using/mac.html), [Numpy](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html) and